-Welcome to the Future Lawyers Network which is a joint collaboration between Microsoft Gulf (Corporate and Legal Affairs) and Middlesex University Dubai (Law and Politics Department).
-The Future Lawyers Netwrok is a network of students and legal professionals.
+Welcome to the Future Lawyers Network which is a collaboration between Bird & Bird, Dubai, Microsoft Gulf ( Corporate and Legal Affairs) and Middlesex University Dubai (Law and Politics Department).
+The Future Lawyers Network is a network of students and legal professionals.

 As a Mentor you develop your communication and leadership skills.
 You also get the opportunity to help shape the Mentee’s understanding of the world of work.